Meulensteen: How to develop a young gem like Rashford

 Written by Simon Austin — August 31, 2017

-Rene Meulensteen worked with Manchester United's Academy for five years, helping develop talents including Marcus Rashford and Jesse Lingaard.
-He told us about his methods and philosophy regarding young players.
+RENE MEULENSTEEN worked with Manchester United's Academy for five years, helping develop talents including Marcus Rashford and Jesse Lingard, before moving onto the first team.
+The Dutchman told TGG about his methods and philosophy with young players.

-At a very early age, about 16, I got involved in coaching at De Treffers and had my first team, the Under-8s.
+Rene Meulensteen: At a very early age, about 16, I got involved in coaching at De Treffers and had my first team, the Under-8s.
 This is something that happens a lot in Holland.
 It means you start learning early, you gain leadership and responsibility skills, you think about the game more, and you appreciate what your own manager is trying to tell you.
 It makes a lot of sense.
+I think that should happen more in England.

 It was at this age that I picked up a book from a village near where I lived called ‘Coerver Coaching’.
-It changed my life and became the foundation of my beliefs in football, including when I was at Manchester United and right through to this day.
+It changed my life and became the foundation of my beliefs in football, including when I was at Manchester United.

 The book had the plan for the ideal footballer and you didn’t need a university degree to understand it.
 Wiel Coerver had looked at all the best players in the world – Eusebio, George Best, Diego Maradona, Bobby Charlton – and concluded they had a skill level others didn’t possess.

-He studied their moves and skills and broke them down into a series of pictures: so the scissors would be explained in a sequence of four photos.
+He studied their moves and skills and broke them down into a series of pictures: so the scissors would be explained in a sequence of four photos, for example.
 Then you would go away and learn the elements over and over again until you had perfected them.
 I started to teach this to my eight year olds at De Treffers and it worked a treat, absolutely brilliant.

 I also brought the methods to my own game.
 I wasn’t the most explosive or quickest midfielder, but I became very good at changing the angle.
 If you do it at the right time and are quick enough, no-one can touch you.
-I remember facing Frank Thijsen when he was 37 years of age and playing for Vitesse Arnhem and he was on a different level to anyone else - inside hooks, outside hooks, moving, changing the angles.
+I remember facing Frans Thijsen when he was 37 and playing for Vitesse Arnhem and he was on a different level to anyone else - inside hooks, outside hooks, moving, changing the angles.
 Absolutely fantastic.

 By my late twenties, I was determined to become a coach.
 I was playing for NEC Neijmeigen and doing some work with my uncle in the factory, so I understood what it’s like to work eight to five.
 I decided to get in contact with my hero, Coerver, and ran up a phone bill you would not believe, because he was in Dubai and I was in Holland.
 Even to this day I have never showed it to my wife!

 Over time I built up a good relationship with Wiel and in 1993 he asked me to become his assistant with the Qatari FA.
 That was a dream.
-We produced another DVD called The Creative Dribbler and I worked with him for four years in total before he moved on and I became national Under-16s coach.
+We produced another DVD called The Creative Dribbler and worked with him for four years before I became national Under-16s coach.

-I had one other bit of good fortune too.
 In Qatar, I’d become friends with the Tottenham and Scotland legend Dave McKay.
 He was my neighbour and work colleague, because I assisted him with the Under-17s.
 I didn’t know that on his own initiative he had phoned Sir Alex Ferguson to recommend me for the skills job.
-Later on I found out that Sir Alex held Dave in extremely high regard.
-If you look at Sir Alex’s all-time teams, he always has Dave in there.

 Sir Alex said first he wanted to meet to look me in the eye - something he did before any appointment, be it a coach or a player - and I was given the job.